Natural number: Counting

-The process of counting involves both the cardinal and ordinal use of the natural numbers and illustrates the way the two fit together.
-To count the number of objects in a collection, each object is paired off with a natural number, usually by mentally or verbally saying the name of the number and assigning it to a particular object.
-The numbers must be assigned in order starting with 1 (they are ordinal) but the order of the objects chosen is arbitrary as long as each object is assigned one and only one number.
-When all of the objects have been assigned a number, the ordinal number assigned to the final object gives the result of the count, which is the cardinal number of the whole collection.
+When applied to a collection of objects, counting determines the cardinality of the collection by establishing a one-to-one correspondence between the objects and a sequence of natural numbers.
+This involves consecutively "tagging" each object with a number while maintaining a running partition of the tagged objects from those not yet tagged.
+The numbers must be assigned in order starting at 1 – so they are ordinal numbers – but the order of the objects chosen is arbitrary, as long as each object receives one and only one number.
+The cardinality principle is the theorem that the ordinal number assigned to the final object does not depends on the order chosen for the objects, and gives the result of the count: the cardinal number of the collection.